-A few weeks ago, I made a review of Matt Fitzgerald’s famous book Racing Weight – How to Get Lean for Peak Performance.
+A few weeks ago, I reviewed Matt Fitzgerald’s famous book Racing Weight – How to Get Lean for Peak Performance.
 I thought it was a great read with many practical examples of how to lose weight and illustrations of how athletes can manage their diet to perform better and achieve ideal racing weight.

 Interview with Matt Fitzgerald

 Jesper: Many riders bulk 5 to 10 kg during the off-season.
 People train less and eat more.
-What is, in your opinion, the most valuable advice for road cyclists to limit excess body weight during the winter season?
+What is, in your opinion, the most valuable advice for road cyclists to limit excess body fat during the winter season?

 Keeping your diet quality high will help you stay within the limit you’ve set.
 In my book, I present a diet quality scoring system that makes it easy to stay on track.
 There’s also a DQS (for Diet Quality Score) app now available for iPhone and Droid.

 Jesper: Can you provide a practical example of how my readers can implement such a strategy?

 Matt: In the book, I talk about something I call the 8 percent rule.
 According to this rule, you are allowed to go up to 8 percent above your optimal racing weight during the off-season.
 So if your racing weight is 68 kg, you may go up to 73 kg during the off-season.
 This doesn’t mean you HAVE to gain that much weight, and some of it should be muscle, as I recommend maintaining a heavier emphasis on strength training during the off-season.

 Jesper: In your book, you talk about body composition and the strong correlations between fat percentage, body weight, and performance.
-It can be difficult for riders new to serious bike training to know what target they are shooting for.
+It can be challenging for riders new to serious bike training to know what target they are shooting for.
 Can you provide relevant numbers for road cyclists who want to perform at their best in 2015?